Salvation Army of Savannah serves hundreds of Thanksgiving meals

 “We really feel that our gifting is serving people and loving people through food,” said lead cook Stephanie Casterlin.

+She said it took months of planning and shopping to make sure every plate is full.

-“We started ordering the food about mid-September,” she said.
-“There’s been some food shortages due to COVID so we had to do some advanced planning and ordering but we partner with Second Harvest Food Bank, we’ve had lots of donations as well from our community.”
+“We started ordering the food about mid-September,” Casterlin said.
+“There’s been some food shortages due to COVID, so we had to do some advanced planning and ordering.
+But we partner with Second Harvest food bank — we’ve had lots of donations as well from our community.”

 For some staff, residents of Salvation Army’s housing facility feel like their own family.
-They said sitting out on the holiday is worth it to serve other.
+They said sitting out on the holiday is worth it to serve others.

 “I could be here and this could be me needing the meal,” said cook Cindy Wygant.
 “But I’m thankful that God’s allowed me to be able to give to other people.”